fghsgh/fghlib/README.md

 `string.byte()`, `string.char()`, `string.find()`, `string.len()`, `string.lower()`, `string.match()`, `string.reverse()`, `string.sub()`, `string.upper()`

 In most of these, only indexes into the string matter; these are converted from UTF-8 to bytes before the call to the original string function and back after.
 Big exceptions are `string.lower()` and `string.upper()`, which actually need to know a little about Unicode to work.
-As long as fghlib is maintained, these will be updated to handle new characters.
+As long as fghlib is maintained, these two will be updated to handle any new characters.

 The following functions were also added: